ian-IBCIRL/IB-PP5-MVP/README.md

 python3 manage.py runserver
 ```

-We add the app with `python3 manage.py startapp blog` for example
+We add the app with `python3 manage.py startapp polshop` for example

 Then we need to migrate the changes to the database etc with `python3 manage.py migrate`